Smart Charging

 So you download all the energy tariffs for your customer base and the above APIs will allow you to stop and start the chargers when you think your customers want their cars charged.

-We recommend setting a schedule because that will work even if you lose the connection.
+We recommend setting a schedule because that will work even if you lose connection to the charger.
 You can do that via this API endpoint Scheduling

 Grid